 The actor who played Jesus was an atheist and he emailed his reflections on the play:

-As an actor there are all difference types of roles, from your spear carriers to Hamlet and throughout my short time performing I have played mostly in-between these two extremes, mostly supporting parts with a few lead roles, but as a wise man once said there are no small parts only small actors.
-On receiving the main part of Jesus my first thoughts were less to do with the weight of the role itself or the amount of time in which I had to learn lines or do research but the speed in which I could grow a beard and lose weight.
-After being reassured that my weight wasn’t an issue and with a beard that apparently grows faster than the hair on my head I was able to start rehearsing with slightly more confidence.
+‘As an actor there are all different types of roles – from your spear carriers to Hamlet.
+Throughout my short time performing I have played mostly in-between these two extremes.
+I’ve mostly had supporting parts with a few lead roles.
+But as a wise man once said there are no small parts only small actors.
+On receiving the main part of Jesus my first thoughts were less to do with the weight of the role itself or the amount of time in which I had to learn lines or do research.
+And more about the speed in which I could grow a beard and lose weight.
+I started rehearsing with slightly more confidence, after some reassurance that my weight wasn’t an issue.
+And that apparently, a beard grows faster than the hair on my head .

-I’m also amazed by the way the younger cast members conducted themselves and consider it a pleasure to have work with such professional actors.
-The direction that I was given throughout the whole process was beyond an actor’s wildest dreams I was encouraged and reassured were needed told when I needed to hold back and when to push through.
-I felt like I was growing as an actor through the whole process because of the support I was given by an excellent writer and director a diverse and a talented cast and crew, l will cherish the memories I made during the process and in the performing of the show.
+I’m also amazed by the way the younger cast members conducted themselves.
+I considered it a pleasure to work with such professional actors.
+The direction that I received throughout the whole process was beyond an actor’s wildest dreams.
+It encouraged me and reassured me where needed.
+And I knew when I needed to hold back and when to push through.
+I felt like I was growing as an actor through the whole process.
+This was thanks to the support I received from an excellent writer and director.
+Whilst being part of a diverse and a talented cast and crew. l will cherish the memories I made during the process and in the performing of the show.

 ‘The deeper we got into rehearsals the more I felt involved with the Gospel.
 It came to life.
 Playing Mary a mother experiencing her Son’s ministry and following Him to the Cross.
 Mary was more obedient and accepting than me.
 I wanted to shout and yell at the disciples.
 To scream at those who crucified Him.
 I learnt that Mary.
 She didn’t her faith was greater than mine.
 Being part of the Passion has helped to deepen my faith and trust in God.’